-Patrick’s biggest choral work to date is his Lazarus Requiem.
-Premiered at the Cadogan Hall, London in 2008, the work was recorded in January 2012 by the Royal Scottish National Orchestra, Exeter Philharmonic Choir, Exeter Cathedral Choir and the soloists Thomas Walker, Elin Manahan Thomas, Rachael Lloyd, and Julian Rippon.
+Patrick’s Lazarus Requiem premiered at the Cadogan Hall London in 2008, was recorded in January 2012 by the Royal Scottish National Orchestra, Exeter Philharmonic Choir, Exeter Cathedral Choir and the soloists Thomas Walker, Elin Manahan Thomas, Rachael Lloyd, and Julian Rippon.
 The cathedral premiere also took place in Exeter on 17th March 2012.
-The work intersperses the traditional Latin Requiem text with an account in English about the raising of Lazarus from St John’s Gospel.
+The work intersperses the traditional Latin Requiem text with an account in English of the raising of Lazarus from St John’s Gospel.

 In 2013, he released his third album for Decca Records.
 Entitled Angel it features the Choir of New College Oxford, the Royal Philharmonic Orchestra as well as guest soloists and reached Number One in the classical charts.